Kaviar-Network/Kaviar/README.md

-We create a cross-chain compliant currency-mixer based on the paper [Blockchain Privacy and Regulatory Compliance: Towards a Practical Equilibrium](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4563364) by Buterin et al. 2023.
+We create a cross-chain compliant privacy bridge based on the paper [Blockchain Privacy and Regulatory Compliance: Towards a Practical Equilibrium](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4563364) by Buterin et al. 2023.

 Specifically we